mmolari/microbial_dset_download/README.md

 ## setup

-The pipeline requires a working installation of conda/mamba and snakemake (the pipleine was designed for v8.10.8).
+The pipeline requires a working installation of conda/mamba and snakemake (the pipeline was designed for v8.10.8).
 For cluster execution, also the `snakemake-executor-plugin-slurm` needs to be installed.
 For convenience we provide the `snakemake_env.yml` from which the environment can be initialized.